Orbital Eccentricity and Spin-Orbit Misalignment Are Evidence that Neutron Star-Black Hole Mergers Form through Triple Star Evolution: Conclusion

 If GW200105 is indeed eccentric or similar events are confidently detected in the future, our work suggests that hierarchical field triples are the dominant formation channel of NSBH mergers.
 Nonetheless, close binary star evolution on the inner orbit is a crucial aspect in determining the properties of the resulting NSBH mergers.
 On the one hand, a close separation ($a_1\lesssim\mathcal{O}(10)\,\rm AU$) of the inner binary is needed for a large number to survive the natal kick of the NS.
-Not including them explains why previous work by \citet{FragioneLoeb2019a} only found a high rate of NSBH mergers from triples if zero kicks were assumed.
+Not including them explains why previous work by \citet{FragioneLoeb2019a} only found a high rate $\mathcal{R}_{\rm NSBH}\simeq19\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$ of NSBH mergers from triples if zero kicks were assumed and $\mathcal{R}_{\rm NSBH}\lesssim\mathcal{O}(10^{-2})\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$ if kicks taken into account.
+Meanwhile, previous work by \citet{Hamers2019} did find a high rate of NSBH mergers up to $\mathcal{R}_{\rm NSBH}\lesssim\mathcal{O}(10^{2})\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$, but since they did not fully account for three-body dynamics they could not report on the fraction of mergers with eccentricity or spin-orbit misalignment.
 On the other hand, close binaries interact through mass transfer which critically affects the properties of the resulting compact remnants.
 We leave a detailed study investigating the implications of different assumptions about binary interaction for future work.

-If binary black holes would predominantly merge in hierarchical triples too, we speculate it may provide a natural explanation for the seemingly smaller fraction of a few events out of about a hundred that have tentative evidence for eccentricity \citep{Shaw2022,Gupte2024} and negative $\chi_{\rm eff}$ \citep{Abbott2023}.
+If binary black holes would predominantly merge in hierarchical triples too, we speculate it may provide a natural explanation for the seemingly smaller fraction of a few events out of about a hundred that have tentative evidence for eccentricity \citep{Shaw2022,Gupte2024,romeroshaw2025gw200208222617eccentricblackholebinary} and negative $\chi_{\rm eff}$ \citep{Abbott2023}.
 On the one hand, the mass-loss and natal kick associated with BH formation is generally expected to be much smaller than for NSs allowing much wider triple orbits to survive \citep[e.g.,][]{Antonini2017,Rodriguez2018}.
 On the other hand, the mass ratio distribution of binary black holes is generally closer to one compared to NSBHs, which would diminish the strength of octupole effects and narrow the parameter window for tertiary-driven mergers.
 As a result, we would expect the fraction of eccentric binary black hole mergers and with spin-orbit misalignment to be much lower than for NSBHs if both systems form in hierarchical triples.

 \begin{contribution} Both authors contributed equally. \end{contribution}